yiisoft/yii2-bootstrap4/docs/guide/usage-widgets.md

 ## Customizing widget CSS classes <span id="customizing-css-classes"></span>

-These widgets allow quick composition of the HTML for the Bootstrap components that require the use of the Bootstrap CSS classes.
+The widgets allow quick composition of the HTML for the bootstrap components that require the bootstrap CSS classes.
-The default class for the component is added automatically by the widget, and the optional classes that you may want to customize are usually supported through the properties of the widget.
+The default classes for a particular component will be added automatically by the widget, and the optional classes that you may want to customize are usually supported through the properties of the widget.

 For example, you may use [[yii\bootstrap\Button::options]] to customize the appearance of a button.
 The class 'btn' which is required for a button will be added automatically, so you don't need to worry about it.